hashkat/hashkat/docs/keywords.md

 selected randomly with weights that can be set.
 Here you can set the weights for many different parameters, all of which is explained below.

 ####retweet
+A retweet is the rebroadcasting of tweet by an agent who did not actually create the tweet.

 ####retweet ranks
 **(type: n/a)** This has the same functionality as the tweet ranks, except it is for retweets.
 See above description about tweet ranks for more information.